timtadh/hackthology/hackthology/content/pages/consulting.md

 I available for consulting on a per project basis.
 I can also offer training materials and sessions on a number of topics.
+I am particularly interested in working on projects related to compilers and programming languages.
+However, I have worked on variety of other systems as well including: web services, thick clients, databases, distributed computing, map reduce, bioinformatics, web security, and software testing and verification.

+Please get in touch at :: tadh at case dot edu, subject line should including "CONSULTING".

 # Parsing